qwacko/coderform/modules/tui-agent-installers/README.md

 ## Notes

 - All agents are installed during the Docker image build phase (via `install_script`)
-- OpenAI Codex automatically includes npm as a system package dependency
+- **Node.js and npm are automatically installed when any TUI agent is enabled** to ensure compatibility across all tools
 - Claude Code, OpenCode, and Cursor use standalone installer scripts
-- Cursor CLI is standalone but works best in environments with graphical support
+- OpenAI Codex requires npm for installation
+- Cursor CLI requires fuse and libfuse2 system packages
 - Installation scripts check for existing installations to avoid reinstalling
 - All scripts follow a consistent pattern with version checking and installation verification